mrmacright/Metal-HUD-Mobile-Config/README.md

 - Game names may differ from App Store names

 - Metal HUD does not work with OpenGL-based games

+- If you’ve manually adjusted Metal HUD Metrics on your iPhone/iPad under Developer > Graphics HUD (iOS 26 / iPadOS 26 / tvOS 26), the Default Metal HUD preset will launch using your custom metrics.
+Press **Reset** on your device to revert to the default metrics

+- Running macOS Tahoe 26.0 beta?
+You may encounter an issue installing command line tools on initial launch.
+To fix this, make sure Xcode is installed, then restart your Mac.
+You might see the message:
+> "Can't install the software because it is not currently available from the Software Update server."

 ## Manual commands in terminal